-It is my special pleasure to extend a warm welcome to all new and returning students to the IGDS Mona Campus Unit for 2021/2022 academic year.

-Congratulations all new students on matriculating to The University of the West Indies, Mona.
-Also, to the returning students in the faculty, welcome back to another academic year.
-This new chapter in your life will require nothing less than your best efforts and focus.
+It is an honour to extend a heartfelt welcome to all new and returning students to the Institute of Gender and Development Studies Mona Campus Unit for the academic year 2023-2024.Congratulations to all new students on enrolling at The University of the West Indies, Mona.
+To our returning students in the institute, welcome back to another academic year.
+This chapter of your life will require nothing less than your best exertion and determination.